 Key Stage 3

-In Year 7 students study Portraiture, Art Deco and respond to the work of Henri Rousseau; they develop their drawing, shading and collaging skills.
+In Year 7 students study Portraiture, respond to the work of Henri Rousseau, develop Graphic Graffiti style lettering skills and explore the work and techniques of Kandinsky; they will develop their drawing, shading, painting and collaging skills.

 In Year 8 students explore the work of the Artist ‘Angie Lewin’ whilst studying their topic ‘Natural forms’.
 They will go on to explore the topic Masks and develop their perspective drawing skills.
 During this year they will refine their drawing skills and develop their confidence whilst handling a range of materials.